eligrey/async.js/README.md

 ### inform(message : str) : bool | null

-The message is displayed to the user in a way that will get their attention more than the puts method.
+The message is displayed to the user in a way that will get their attention.

 Minification